 Take a moment to acknowledge the many areas in your life you have control.
 Now, focus on your day.
 Are you focusing your energy and time on the things you have control over or are you using energy and time on things you can’t control?

 You want to focus on things you can control (your responses/behaviors) and influence (what you offer to eat, creating nurturing routines).

 |Focusing your energy on:||Instead of:|

 |A night time routine to create a calm environment||Trying to get your kid to fall asleep.
 You can’t control when/if they fall asleep|

 |Offering support to help your child with their homework||Trying to force, threaten or bribe them to do their homework.
 You can’t control if they do it.|

 |Providing a healthy meal and engaging dinner conversation||Trying to bribe or threaten your child into eating.
 You can’t control if or how much a child eats.|

 |Responding calmly when your child is upset or angry||Trying to get your kid to “knock it off” by telling them to stop, threatening or yelling at them.
 You can’t control how they act.|

-Once you are able to focus your energy to what you can control, it’s time for the final step.
-(Cue a really cold princess song here).
+Once you are able to focus your energy to what you can control and influence, it’s time for the final step.
+(Cue a really chilly princess song here).
 Sometimes people will call this picking your battles.
 I prefer to consider it acknowledging your power and staying in your circle.

 Let it go.